 As part of your evaluation, your physician in the Center may want you to be admitted to Jefferson's Epilepsy Monitoring Unit.
 Monitoring allows us to see precisely how many seizures you are having.
 It can also tell us which medications might be best for you by determining exactly what type of epilepsy you have.
 If you are being considered for surgery, monitoring is necessary to locate the area where your seizures begin.

-Our Epilepsy Unit consists of six beds, all in private rooms.
-Each room is customized with special lighting, carpeting, cables, and cameras.
+Our Epilepsy Unit consists of eight beds, all in private rooms.
+Each room is customized with special lighting, carpeting, cables and cameras.
 There is a central nursing station with a video display in which our specially trained nurses can monitor your seizure activity.

 The Comprehensive Epilepsy Center has earned a reputation for successfully treating patients whose seizures are unresponsive to drugs, performing 1,385 surgeries since 1986 for the treatment of epilepsy.

 Surgical planning begins with an office consultation with a neurologist, followed by five to seven days of inpatient testing and observation.
 Diagnostic tools such as continuous EEG display, MRI, PET scan, neuropsychological testing and fMRI (functional MRI) identify epileptogenic areas of the brain and allow our neurologists to map brain function.

 The most frequent surgical procedure for epilepsy treatment involves resection of the seizure-generating part of the brain, most commonly found in the temporal lobe.
 If the seizures do not originate from a single region of the brain, a palliative procedure may be performed to disconnect the neurological pathways responsible for seizure spread.

 Additional treatments include: